-We have now lived here for over fifteen years and it is our new home.
+We have now lived in Gothenburg for twenty years and it is our new home.
 We love the city because most of the people here are honest, humorous and fairly direct.

 A bustling port and hard working city

 Gothenburg is always on the go.
 It’s a working city with a mixture of hard physical labour and international trade culture (both Volvo and SKF are based here), as well as a busy port.

 Gothenburg is also a lively and vibrant city of culture.
 Major exhibitions, large conventions, large sporting events and concerts are often held here, rather than in Stockholm.
 Many big music stars play in Gothenburg, including The Boss – Bruce Springsteen’s appearances here are legendary.
 Moreover, Gothenburg has some world-class museums such as the Universeum, the Nordic region’s largest Science Centre.

 Easy to reach by plane and ferry